Double Dragon II (Game Boy): Regional differences

 The Japanese version, Nekketsu Kōha Kunio-kun: Bangai Rantō Hen, was released on December 7, 1990.
 The Japanese version features completely different graphics (drawn in a style similar to Downtown Nekketsu Monogatari, the Japanese version of River City Ransom), music, some plot from Double Dragon II, and characters (with Kunio and Riki being replaced by Billy and Jimmy in the export versions).
-While the play mechanics, level designs, and overall structure of the game are relatively unchanged, the Stage 8 boss (originally a sumo wrestler, a big muscle wrestler) was a given different attack patterns to better suit his new design as a ninja and a police.
+While the play mechanics and overall structure of the game are relatively unchanged, the backgrounds and enemies were largely redrawn; the Stage 8 boss, originally a towering wrestler, was redrawn and reprogrammed as an equally towering ninja armed with a claw and smoke bombs.

 Before Acclaim bought the publishing rights to the game and retooled it as Double Dragon II along with the European version, American Technos Inc. had plans to localize it as a sequel to the original Renegade titled The Renegades for US version and Double Dragon II for EU version.
 This earlier version had a similar plot to the released game, in which the protagonist (named McClain in this version) is framed for a murder only in the US version.